P403n1x87/echion/README.md

 dump the stacks of all running threads to standard error.
 This is useful for debugging deadlocks and other issues that may occur in a running process.

+When running or attaching to a process, you can also send a `SIGQUIT` signal to dump the stacks of all running threads.
+The result is similar to the where mode.
+You can normally send a `SIGQUIT` signal with the <kbd>CTRL</kbd>+<kbd>\\</kbd>
+key combination.

 ## Why Echion?